MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 [Azure Deployment Environments](/azure/deployment-environments/overview-what-is-azure-deployment-environments) empowers development teams to quickly and easily create app infrastructure by using project-based templates that establish consistency and best practices while maximizing security.
 On-demand access to secure environments accelerates the stages of the software development lifecycle in a compliant and cost-efficient way.

 The [Azure Developer CLI](/azure/developer/azure-developer-cli/overview) is an open-source tool that accelerates the time it takes for you to get your application from a local development environment to Azure.
 The Azure Developer CLI offers developer-friendly commands that map to key stages in your workflow, whether you're working in the terminal, an integrated development environment (IDE), or CI/CD.

+**Configuring cost alerts**: Use [Microsoft Cost Management](/azure/cost-management-billing/cost-management-billing-overview) to optimize costs and enforce spending guardrails.
+You can use cost management features to set budgets and alerts, visualize cost information by using tools like Power BI, and analyze cost patterns and performance bottlenecks.

 ## Organizational alignment